Sadles1/RoDeL/README.md

 Once all 4 replicas are up and have reached consensus, you can run LedgerClientApplication.java with two command-line arguments:

-    A string – the API URL
+    String – the API URL

-    An integer – the API port
+    int – the API port

 Currently, there is no dedicated UI for the client.
 To make requests, you need to manually call the following methods in main():
 Available Methods:

     createAccount()

-        Parameters: userId (any custom identifier)
+        Parameters: String userId (any custom identifier)

         Generates and returns a private key (save this key for future use).